 Once your files and data are stored online, the features you receive include the ability to: access a file or app from your mobile device, stream music and videos, share files with others via a special link, encrypt your files to prevent others from accessing them, download files back to your computer, delete files to free up space, and more.

-With the multitude of CSPs in the market, you need to be wise about choosing a provider who will offer you the maximum amount of bandwidth and low-cost storage while keeping your data safe.
-While there are several reliable public CSPs in the market, you need to select the best option that meets all your needs.
+With the multitude of Enterprise Cloud Service Providers (CSPs) in the market, you need to be wise about choosing a provider who will offer you the maximum amount of bandwidth and low-cost storage while keeping your data safe.
+While there are several reliable public CSPs in the market, you need to select the best option that meets all your enterprise data storage needs.

 Many companies are turning to a hybrid type of cloud computing and storage or integrated information-management platforms.
 The hybrid model combines the advantages of both public and private clouds infrastructure to come up with better flexibility and security at a lower cost.
 This model bridges the gap between the low-security public cloud and the high-security private cloud.
 You should note that an arbitrary server that is connected to a public CSP is not a hybrid network.
 To be considered a hybrid, the private cloud infrastructure must run on a cloud service.

-The best online storage system must do the following:
+The best online enterprise cloud storage system must do the following:

 - Improve resource utilization